bem-sdk-archive/bem-decl/README.md

 <!--
 ### `save(file: String, decl: BemCell[], opts: *): Promise<?>`

-Formats and saves a file with BEM entities from a file in any format
+Formats and saves a file with BEM-entities from a file in any format

 ```js
 const decl = [